Charlie G. Hawkins

-Charlie George Hawkins (born 14 February 1991) is a British former actor.
+Charlie George Hawkins (born 14 February 1991) is a British Retired Actor.
 He was born and raised in Islington.

 His most notable roles are Darren Miller in the BBC soap opera EastEnders, which he was in from 2004 to 2011, and a cub scout named Tyrone in Ali G Indahouse.

 Hawkins attended Holloway Secondary School in Islington, London, following which he attended Central Foundation Boys' School.